Logan Woodside: NFL statistics

+Regular season

 Personal life

 Jason Woodside, Logan's father, played safety for Eastern Kentucky University from 1992 to 1995.

-Woodside was arrested for speeding and DUI on June 9, 2018 in Bellevue, Kentucky.
+Woodside was arrested for speeding and DUI on June 9, 2018, in Bellevue, Kentucky.
 He was booked by police at 3:46 AM and blew a .112 blood-alcohol content.
 He was speeding in a parking lot shortly before the time of his arrest.